Mario5Gray/spring-dependency-injection/README.md

 ## The Age of Dependant Technologies

-Dependency injection is a very nuanced technique that we utilize every day even in the analog world.
+Dependency injection is a very nuanced technique that we actually utilize every day in the analog world.
 For example: The archaic telephone required plastic or metal buttons in order to dial a destination telephone.
 This hypothetical phone didn't care what the buttons represent - number, letters, shapes, etc - It just needs them to interface the underlaying communication system. these days, that button layout is a flat